 On Tuesday, March 7, 2023, I made an approximate 5-minute presentation to Houston’s mayor, Sylvester Turner, and the Houston City Council.
-My presentation was largely about my newly released book, The Secret to Writing: 10 Secrets to Effective Communication Through Writing; though, I also referenced my doctoral research and my professional work with The Secret to Writing, LLC.
+My presentation was primarily about my newly released book, The Secret to Writing: 10 Secrets to Effective Communication Through Writing, as well as my work to help people with written and verbal communication.

-I think the presentation went well, and was well-received by the mayor and the members of the City Council.
-Yet, as I reflect on my brief speech and the message I sought to convey, I wonder if the audience truly understood or could appreciate why I am such an advocate for literacy and the value of writing skills in particular.
-The following three “fictitious” scenarios illustrate why I believe writing skills are so important:
+I think the presentation went well, and was well-received by the mayor and members of the Houston City Council.
+As I reflect back on my brief speech and the message I sought to convey, I still wonder if the audience truly understood or could fully appreciate why I am so passionate about literacy and the value of writing skills in particular.
+I thought I would take a few minutes here to share three “fictitious” scenarios, which I believe illustrate why I think writing skills are so important:

 Scenario #1

 An employee at your company writes a seemingly harmless email.
-As it turns out, the email is considered to be disparaging to someone or some group at your company or to your company’s core customer base.
-The next thing you know, your company is situated on the receiving end of negative press, finds itself as a defendant in a lawsuit, and thrust into a scramble to recover from plummeting sales revenue.
+As it turns out, the email is considered to be disparaging to someone or some group at your company or likewise to your organization’s core customer base.
+Fast forward: The next thing you know, your company is situated on the receiving end of negative press, finds itself as a defendant in a lawsuit, and thrust into a scramble to recover from plummeting sales revenue.

 In this scenario #1, the employee, presumably, did not consider the impact and power of words, as well as the need to be both judicious and professional when communicating in writing and otherwise.